Neighborhoods of Hartford, Connecticut

 The neighborhoods of Hartford, Connecticut in the United States are varied and historic.

 Central Business District/Downtown

 Downtown is Hartford's primary business district.
 It is the location of the city government offices as well as the State Capitol.

 Parkville

-Parkville is a mixed industrial-residential area on Hartford's west side, bounded by Capitol Avenue, Interstate 84, and New Park Avenue.
-It was one of the city's last areas to be developed.
+Parkville is a mixed industrial-residential area on Hartford's west side, and was one of the last parts of the city to be developed.
+Parkville is bounded by Capitol Avenue, Interstate 84, and New Park Avenue.